UCAT Decision Making assesses your ability to apply logic to reach a decision or conclusion, evaluate arguments and analyse statistical information.

 What is the UCAT Decision Making Section?

-The UCAT Decision Making section contains 29 questions that need to be answered in 31 minutes – so you have time to spend on each question but you still need to work quickly and efficiently.
+The UCAT Decision Making section is one of 5 UCAT subtests and it contains 29 questions that need to be answered in 31 minutes.
+This means you have time to spend on each question but you still need to work quickly and efficiently.
 You will be presented with questions that may refer to text, charts, tables, graphs or diagrams.
 All of the questions are standalone and do not share data, so make sure to focus on each question independently.

 The idea behind the Decision Making section is to assess how you use information and data to make decisions – a skill that is essential to working effectively as a doctor.
 The questions come in a variety of styles, but all are focused on testing your decision-making ability.

 Decision Making is a tough section of the UCAT.
 Through effective preparation, it is possible to score highly.